ni/measurement-plugin-service-extension-example/docs/README.md

 The software dependencies required for LabVIEW measurements are listed in [LabVIEW](../measurements/labview_measurement/README.md).

-The software dependencies required for LabVIEW measurements are listed in [Python Measurement](../measurements/python_measurement/README.md).
+The software dependencies required for Python measurements are listed in [Python Measurement](../measurements/python_measurement/README.md).

 ## User Workflow